-The Young Indigenous Women’s STEM Academy (the Academy) will increase the number of Aboriginal and Torres Strait Islander females undertaking studies and careers in STEM.
+The Young Indigenous Women’s STEM Academy (the Academy) will increase the number of Aboriginal and/or Torres Strait Islander females undertaking studies and careers in STEM.
 The Academy does this through targeted, long-term support to help overcome the barriers that discourage Indigenous women from pursuing STEM careers.

 What is the Academy?